igotQweston/A-simple-discord-bot/README.md

 This is a template.
 To use this you need [Node](https://nodejs.org/), an IDE, and [Discord.js](https://discord.js.org/).
 Change any part of the code as you like.
-Just don't forget to set the token for the bot.
+Just don't forget to set the token for the bot and the id of the log receiver.